 As parents, our children feel protected when we are with them and more confident, that’s why we have an extra chair in the surgery for you to attend throughout the visit and then they know that they are protected and safe and feeling reassured.
 And in this case, the dentist will be there too to care for the teeth and maintain them healthy.
 The same way that you are there for her/him all the time, I will do the same for his teeth, my job is to help to protect them against disease, helping them to stronger and healthier.

-Top Tip: While it is a great idea for you to attend with your child we don’t recommend the other way around in that we don’t recommend you bring your child to accompany you at your appointment with the dentist, as this might create fear as you can’t generally speak while the dentist is working in your mouth and your child might hear words that they feel are scary or see the needle for an anesthetic and therefore feel anxious, so best that you bring your child for just a check-up every 6 months.
+Top Tip: While it is a great idea for you to attend with your child we don’t recommend the other way around.
+We don’t recommend you bring your child to accompany you at your appointment with the dentist, as this might create fear as you can’t generally speak while the dentist is working in your mouth.
+Which means your child might hear words that they feel are scary or see the needle for an anaesthetic and therefore feel anxious.
+We believe its best that you bring your child for a routine check-up every 6 months.
 This will prevent the incipient cavities and they will become custom to going regularly to the dentist.

 Article written by Dr. Simona Bugaciu, dentist at Dental Tech Group.
 For Appointments and Information 01 455 1866 www.dentaltech.ie

 Please phone first as pre-screening is essential for the protection, health and welfare of our team.
 Our Phone lines will be open from 8.30am to 5.30pm for any enquiries or support you may need!